Thomas-Morse Aeroplane Hangar/ Ithaca Municipal Airport/ Hangar Theatre

 Description

-The Thomas-Morse Aeroplane Hangar, later the Ithaca Municipal Airport and now the Hangar Theatre, was originally constructed around 1915 as a facility for the Thomas Brothers Aeroplane Company.
-It later became a key site for municipal aviation, supporting commercial flights and air mail routes.
-The airport was expanded with New Deal funding in the 1930s and remained in use until its closure in the mid-20th century.
+The Thomas-Morse Aeroplane Hangar, later the Ithaca Municipal Airport and now the Hangar Theatre, was originally built in 1915 as a facility for the Thomas Brothers Aeroplane Company.
+A new airport was built with New Deal funding in the 1930s which became a key site for municipal aviation, supporting commercial flights and air mail routes.
+The Municipal Airport remained in use until its closure in the mid-20th century, following the opening of a new airport in Lansing.
 The site was eventually repurposed as the Hangar Theatre.

 Media (Photos, Videos, Audio Recordings)